cwma86/HttpServer/README.md

 Then build using Rust's Cargo utility `cargo build`

 ## Running
-Run the built application from the built target `proj/HttpServer/httpserver/target/debug/httpserver`
+Run the built application from the built target from the source root (./httpserver) `./target/debug/httpserver --html-path ./html`

 Then from your web browser navigate to localhost:7878

+Note: additional configuration options can be found by using the --help option `./target/debug/httpserver --help`